Sarajevo Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Bosnia and Herzegovina without a visa for tourism, business, or family visits
+Citizens of these countries can enter Bosnia and Herzegovina for tourism or business without obtaining a visa in advance.

-Citizens of countries not covered by visa-free agreements must obtain a visa before traveling
+Citizens of countries not listed in the visa-free category must obtain a visa prior to travel.

 Arrival Process